anupmannem/JS-ES6/notes.md

 # Closures

-First building block of closure is `Scope`
+First building block for closure is `Scope`

 _Scope_ is a way of describing which variables are available in different contexts within an application.